 1. Collect as much information as you can:

 The first thing you need to do is gather as much information as possible about the person you want to locate or contact.
 Any information about them can lead to a happy outcome. their job, their maiden name, the names of their friends, which schools they attended, etc. If you know their brothers and sisters or their parents, you can also use this information if you consult social networks, administrative archives, and other resources.

 Are you looking for someone you lost sight of a long time ago?
 The simplest solution is to try to find them using search engines.
 By simply typing the name of the person, we sometimes find information about their presence in a couple of clicks.
 This information can be valuable for your research.

 On the web, a lot of information is recorded, stored, and shared sometimes without the knowledge of the interested parties, so it is an effective way to find someone.

 Try your luck on the most powerful search engine in the world – Google.
-By typing the first name, the last name of the person, then, if you know it, the place of residence, you could have good surprises.
+By typing the first name, and the last name of the person, then, if you know, the place of residence, you could have good surprises.

 3. Use social network platforms:

 Social networks, such as Facebook, Twitter, Instagram, etc, make it possible to find many lost acquaintances.
 Provided that the person you are looking for is registered on one of these sites, you will be able to find them by their name and even their maiden name.
 In addition to having a means of contacting your old friend or loved one you have lost sight of, you will have access to a certain amount of more or less personal information about them.

 Both Facebook and MySpace allow you to search for friends using various criteria, such as name, location, and email.
 Some women who have been married search under their maiden names, making them easier to find.
 Check the friend list of those friends you met together to see if you can locate old acquaintances or relatives.